hwdegroot/php-json-tool/README.md

 [![coverage report](https://gitlab.com/hwdegroot/php-json-tool/badges/master/coverage.svg)](https://gitlab.com/hwdegroot/php-json-tool/commits/master)

-An api to convert json to php associative arrays or export as CSV.
+An api to convert between json files and php associative arrays or export as CSV.

 See [Examples](#endpoints) for more detail on the usage